fedejuret/fedejuret/README.md

 I am a very good partner and a future great leader.
 I like new challenges as they test me and help my desire to grow as a professional.
 Currently I work with this technologies:

+- PHP/Laravel/Lumen
+- Redis
+- MySQL
+- MongoDB
-- PHP/Laravel
+- Firestore
 - Node JS
 - Dart/Flutter
-- MySQL
-- MongoDB
 - GraphQL
 - JQuery